Forever Your Girl (song): Critical reception

-Eleanor Levy left ironically negative review on this single for British music newspaper Record Mirror.
+Eleanor Levy left an ironically negative review on this single for British music newspaper Record Mirror.
 She called it "a disappointingly predictable pop song".

 Music video

 The accompanying music video for the song was directed by David Fincher, and features Abdul acting as a choreographer and director of a children's performance.
 A young Elijah Wood appears in the video, playing the kid in the suit.
+It also parodies Robert Palmer's Addicted to Love video, with three girls dressed like the women of the aforementioned video.